 - Transportation Coordinator

 Students with disabilities age 16 who are two years from graduating high school and who live in the MRC office catchment areas are encouraged to contact MRC for more information.
-Students and their parents or guardians should contact Jennifer Stewart at the email or phone below.
+Students and their parents or guardians should contact Teri Koopman at the email or phone below.

-As a TPS project partner, the Institute for Community Inclusion (ICI) will provide research and evaluation support, as well as technical assistance.
+As a TPS project partner, the Institute for Community Inclusion (ICI) provides research and evaluation support, as well as technical assistance.

 For more information, contact: